scomup/EasyGaussianSplatting/docs/backward.md

 $$

-The partial derivatives of 2D covariances with respect to $p_c$:
+The partial derivatives of 2D covariances with respect to $p_c$ are given by:

 $$
 \diff{\sigma^{\prime}}{p_c} = \diff{\sigma^{\prime}}{M} \diff{M}{p_c}